epam/badgerdoc/CONTRIBUTING.md

 * E.g.:
   * Preferred: `feat: add model validation`, than: `added new feature for model validation.
 Minor changes`
   * Preferred: `refactor(execution): improve code readability`, than: `refactored execution module to improve code readability`

+## Pull Request title
+Pull request titles **must** follow [Conventional Commits Specification](#commit-messages) above because default and only merge strategy is Squashing with defaulting message to Pull Request title.
+If you are lazy enough you can ignore commit messages themselves - at the end everything is squashed to a single commit with PR title's message.

 ## Branch naming
 * Branch name should have a specifying prefix with `/`, e.g. `feature/`, `hotfix/`, `chore/`